stackforge/swiftpolicy/README.md

 Example
 -------

-* To deny creation of new containers: set put_container to '!':
+* To forbid the creation of new containers: set put_container to '!':

         ...
         "get_container": "rule:allowed_for_user",
         "put_container": "!",
         ...

-* To restrict creation of new container to users with role "admin":
+* To restrict the creation of new containers to users with the role "admin":

         ...
         "get_container": "rule:allowed_for_user",